 If they dig in and stand by their reporting, you should demand that they send any evidence of verification as soon as possible.
 That information may help you determine what additional evidence you might need to include with the credit dispute letter that you are preparing to send to the credit bureau(s).

-What Should I Include in My Credit Dispute Letter?
+Template: What Should I Include in My Credit Dispute Letter?

-As a minimum, you should include your credit report with your flagged item(s) highlighted, underlined, or circled in order to help them be sure what you are disputing.
+At a minimum, you should include your credit report with your flagged item(s) highlighted, underlined, or circled in order to help them be sure what you are disputing.
 You should also include any supporting documents that support whatever claims you are making in your dispute letter.

 You should keep all original documents for yourself and send only copies to the credit bureau.
 It’s also advisable to maintain electronic files as a back-up, just in case your original documents are lost or destroyed.